 Back in my childhood, the farms used to be our picnic spot for holidays.
 My maternal uncles had farming land in the outskirt of the village and a part of the family used to live there.
 They would take care of the land and agriculture.
 It has been a gift of nature for me that I have enjoyed a part of my life where I got to eat fresh food, from milk to vegetables grown in our farms.
 Though I never got to see the entire process of ploughing, cultivation and harvesting but I remember a part of it.
 I remember going there and spending some time in the lap of nature.
 That used to happen at least once a month either on foot or by a camel cart.
 That was fun.
 Travelling to this place brought me those memories back again.
 Coming to tomato farms of Mahra village was an incredible journey.
 Mahra village is now a part of Charkhi Dadri district which is the newest district of Haryana state, earlier it was in Bhiwani.

 Bringing back memories at the tomato farms of Mahra Village

 So, this time while I was in the village, I went to the hills.
-In my previous post, you must have read what happened with me there at the hills.
+In my previous post, you must have read what happened with me there in the hills.
 So from there, I along with my cousin came to see one of my maternal uncles at his farm.
-So this was the season of growing tomatoes and the tomato farms of Mahra village were on full swing.
+So this was the season of growing tomatoes and the tomato farms of Mahra village were in full swing.
 It was the time of harvesting which was almost done.

 When I reached there, I was welcomed by my mamaji along with his family.
 There was a cot placed under the shade of a tree.
 I just crashed into it and sleep kissed me for a while.
 Cool breeze, freshness in the air, tree shade… what else is needed more?
 After a while, I came back to my sense.
 The meal of the day was fresh tomatoes.
 A plate full of tomatoes picked up from the crates.
 There were many crates full of tomatoes ready to be sent out in the market.

 Read here – How to preserve perishable food?